abitdodgy/words_counted/README.md

 ## Filtering

-You can pass in a space-delimited word list to filter words that you don't want to count.
-Filter words should be *lowercase*.
+You can pass in a *space-delimited* word list to filter words that you don't want to count.
 The filter will remove both uppercase and lowercase variants of the word.

 ```ruby
 WordsCounted::Counter.new(